Toby-Lo/ML_QSAR_pipline/README.md

 # Robust QSAR via Nested Scaffold-Grouped Cross-Validation

 This repository contains an end-to-end QSAR and virtual screening workflow for binary activity prediction.
-The pipeline focuses on scaffold-aware training, post-hoc calibration, applicability-domain-aware ranking, and optional ADMET-based prioritization.
+The pipeline focuses on scaffold-aware training, post-hoc calibration, applicability-domain-aware ranking, and ADMET-based prioritization.

 ## What It Covers